dart-lang/site-www/src/_guides/libraries/create-library-packages.md

   [package layout conventions](/tools/pub/package-layout).
 * [What not to commit](private-files)
   covers what should not be checked into a source code repository.
-* The newer library packages under the [dart-lang](https://github.com/dart-lang) organization tend to show best practices.
+* The newer packages under the [dart-lang](https://github.com/dart-lang) organization tend to show best practices.
 Consider studying these examples:
   [dart_style,](https://github.com/dart-lang/dart_style)